Skip to content

 InCell VR is the most visually distinctive game on this list.
 You shrink to microscopic scale and race a stylized capsule through the interior of a human cell, dodging ribosomes and threading mitochondria.
 The art direction is closer to a cell-biology textbook than a chrome-sci-fi shooter, and the soundtrack leans atmospheric rather than aggressive.

 The game launched specifically for Cardboard-era mobile VR.
-The developer hasn’t shipped a major update since 2018, yet the title still installs from the App Store and runs on iOS 17.5 in our testing.
+The developer hasn’t shipped a major update since 2018, yet the title still installs from the App Store and runs on current iOS versions.

 Controls feel dated.
 Tracks are short, and head-tilt steering plus a Cardboard magnet trigger are the only inputs.

-According to the App Store InCell VR listing, the game supports iOS 11 and later, which matched what we saw on iPhone 14.
+According to the App Store InCell VR listing, the game supports iOS 11 and later, which keeps it compatible with every iPhone still receiving updates.

 This is the game most likely to cause motion discomfort.
-The combination of a racing camera and microscopic environment makes spatial cues tricky, so we’d cap sessions at about five minutes until you know how your stomach handles it.
+The combination of a racing camera and microscopic environment makes spatial cues tricky, so keep early sessions to about five minutes until you know how your stomach handles it.
 If you’ve enjoyed slower-paced VR horror games on Quest where motion is deliberate, InCell VR’s racing pace can feel jarring by contrast.

 #Fractal Combat X: Fractal Landscapes and Story Missions